ZahnyFathima/ZahnyFathima/README.md

 ### 💫 AI and DS undergrad @ Middlesex University, Dubai

 I build things, break them, then build them better.
-Currently, I'm working on Bouncer, an awesome chrome extension for determined students.
+Currently, I'm working on Bouncer, a really cool chrome extension that helps you stay locked in.

 ### 🌐 Socials:
 LinkedIn: www.linkedin.com/in/zahny-fathima-1931a9305